diffix/reference/docs/led-issues.md

 ```

 The LIUx hides the victim because they differ with each `unknown_col` group.

+#### Limiting LE-NLE combinations

+In the above example, we presumed an LE noise layer for each LE/NLE pair.
+It is, however, only the LIUx layer that is hiding the victim.
+With the multi-sample JOIN attack, it is only necessary to pair the LE condition with NLE conditions *in the same JOIN selectable*.
+(See [https://github.com/diffix/experiments/tree/master/join-lcf-noise](https://github.com/diffix/experiments/tree/master/join-lcf-noise) for an example of this.)

 ### Multi-histogram attack (LE noise layer per NLE condition)